 - Is it in good condition?

-No sense in keeping something that is ruined or in poor condition.
-If you are to keep it, set it aside and have it fixed, or learn to fix it yourself.
-Do so immediately, otherwise, it isn’t really that important to you.
+There’s no sense in keeping something that is in poor condition.
+If you’re to keep it set it aside and have it fixed, or learn to fix it yourself.
+If you don’t do so immediately it goes to show it isn’t really that important to you.

 - Do I feel an emotional attachment to it?
 Why?
 Is that enough of a reason to keep it?

 Put it aside and after you’ve gone through the majority of your belongings you can re-evaluate whether or not to keep it.